Solid Waste, Organic Materials, and Food Waste Management.

 Local Government Compost Procurement Requirements, Plans, and Ordinances.

-By January 1, 2023, local governments with a population of at least 10,000 must adopt a compost procurement ordinance to implement the 2020 requirement for local governments to consider the use of compost products in projects and to use compost products in a project except when availability, health, quality, safety, or price-competitive criteria are not met.
-In developing a compost procurement ordinance, local governments must consider four specified categories of compost uses, including landscaping projects and soil amendments.
-Local governments with a compost procurement ordinance must develop strategies to inform residents regarding the jurisdiction's use of compost and the value of compost.
+By January 1, 2023, cities and counties with a population of at least 25,000, or in which organic material collection services are provided, must adopt a compost procurement ordinance to implement the 2020 requirement for local governments to consider the use of compost products in projects and to use compost products in a project except when availability, health, quality, safety, or price-competitive criteria are not met.
+In developing a compost procurement ordinance, cities and counties must consider four specified categories of compost uses, including landscaping projects and soil amendments.
+Cities and counties with a compost procurement ordinance must develop strategies to inform residents regarding the jurisdiction's use of compost and the value of compost.
 Local governments must give priority to purchasing compost products that produce compost locally, are certified by a nationally recognized organization, that produce products derived from municipal solid waste compost programs, and that meet quality standards.
 Local governments may enter into collective purchasing agreements if cost-effective or efficient to do so.
 Contracts by governmental units must require the use of compost products to the maximum extent economically feasible to meet local government compost use requirements.
-Every two years beginning in 2024, local governments with a compost procurement ordinance must submit a report to the Washington Center for Sustainable Food Management established in the Department of Ecology.
+Every two years beginning in 2024, cities and counties with a compost procurement ordinance must submit a report to Ecology.

 Local governments may allow for the preferential purchase of compost in order to meet the requirements for local governments to use compost products where products are available, reasonably priced, and meet purchasing and safety standards.

 Civil and Criminal Liability Standards for Food Donations.

 The civil and criminal liability protections that apply to food donated to nonprofit organizations are expanded and amended to apply to: